sebastianspicker/chronikwerk/.github/ISSUE_TEMPLATE/bug_report.md

-# 01 Architecture
+# Bug_Report

 ## Context
-This page tracks bootstrap decisions for 01 architecture during steady build work.
+This page tracks bootstrap decisions for bug_report during steady build work.

 ## Usage
 - Merged scattered the main flow guidance into the docs.